Comparison

 Gumloop: from $97/month.
 Scales with execution volume.

-Vellum is much more expensive but targets a different buyer: teams embedding AI into their own products.
+Vellum was much more expensive but targeted a different buyer, as of early 2026: teams embedding AI into their own products.

 You are building a product that uses LLMs and need production-grade prompt management.